nekocode/android-parcelable-intellij-plugin-kotlin/README.md

  0. Choose the downloaded jar file

 ### Dependencies
-It depend on `kotlin-plugin` in version **`1.0.3`** or a newer version.
+It depend on `kotlin-plugin` in version **`1.0.4`** or a newer version.

 ## Usage
 Just press ALT + Insert (or your equivalent keybinding for code generation) in your editor and select Parcelable.
-It will auto generate Parcelable boilerplate code for your data class.
+It will auto generate Parcelable boilerplate code for your class.

 ![](art/usage.gif)